 Brasserie 66, located on Camden Street, Dublin 2 was always on my ‘must visit list’ and when I saw that thetaste.ie had included them in their offers, I had to go for it!
-I went just after Christmas with Martin and it was the first time either of us had been there and it definitely lived up to our expectations.
+I went just after Christmas and it was the first time I had been there and it definitely lived up to our expectations.

 The voucher we bought allowed us to choose 3 courses from a special set menu, which I believe was very similar to their normal set menu.
 There was plenty of choice and we were pleased with the variance of items.
 The voucher also included a bottle of house red or white.
 We opted for the red, and while I can’t remember exactly what it was, I think it may have been Portuguese and it was delicious.

 These were absolutely delicious.
 We had the ‘Crab salad with avocado mousse and ruby grapefruit’ (pictured) and ‘Confit of Duck Leg with roasted pumpkin, honey, rosemary and chestnut’.
 Both very good choices, and I would recommend both.
 The crab salad was nice and refreshing and the duck was very hearty.
 For someone like me who gets full quite easily, the crab meat and mousse was a perfect starter before beef.